canvasxyz/canvas/packages/hooks/README.md

 }
 ```

 The hook will re-render every time the resulting `data` changes (compared deep equality).

 Use this pattern when you want the host to push data to the client. **Don't** use this pattern if the parameter values (`{ user: "joel" }` in the example) change often.
 For subscriptions, routes are bound to concrete parameter values, so changing the parameters forces the hook to unsubscribe and re-subscribe.

 **Fetching routes without a subscription**

 The `useRoute` hook can also fetch routes without subscribing to them.
-Pass a `{ subscribe: false }` options object as the third argument and the hook will use regulular HTTP GET requests, re-fetching the route data every time any of the parameter values change (and only then).
+Pass a `{ subscribe: false }` options object as the third argument and the hook will use regulular HTTP GET requests, re-fetching the route data every time any of the parameter values passed to the hook change (and only then).

 ```tsx
 import { useRoute } from "@canvas-js/hooks"